DOI-ONRR/doi-extractives-data/pages/downloads.md

     <h1>Download Data & Documentation</h1>

     <p class="case_studies_intro-para">This is an intro paragraph describing what's on this page.
 Info about how some of these are our datasets, and some are from other government sources and we link out to those.
-To see visualizations using this data, explore here.</p>
+To see visualizations using this data, explore here.
+If you're planning on using this data to make something, here are <a href="https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#federal-revenue">our web team's data notes</a> for building the visualizations on this site.
+Also, we'd love to see what you make -- send us a note!</p>

     <h3>Production</h3>
     <ul class="list-sections">